karchit/s3-object-lambda-workshop/README.md

 <p>

 Increase your lambda timeout to a  higher value ~ around 10 seconds should be enough for this challenge.
-It is worth noting that S3 Object Lambdas are required to WriteGetObjectResponse within 60 seconds.
+You can do so by going to _Configuration_ tab > _General Configuration_ and change your timeout value.

-You can do so by going to _Configuration_ tab > General Configuration and change your timeout value. ⏱️
+It is worth noting that S3 Object Lambdas are required to WriteGetObjectResponse within 60 seconds. ⏱️

 </p>
 </details>